landing-ai/vision-agent/examples/chat/README.md

 # Example App
-This is an example applicaiton to demonstrate how to run VisionAgent locally.
+This is an example applicaiton to demonstrate how to run VisionAgentV2 locally.
+This only works with the V2 version of VisionAgent.

 # Quick Start